hermonochy/Rescueland/The Planet File.md

 ## Keys

-Name: The name of the planet
+**Name:** The name of the planet

-Flag: The flag of the planet
+**Flag:** The planet's flag

-Pronounced: The pronunciation of the planet name
+**Pronunciation:** How to pronounce the planet's name

-Capital: The capital city of the planet
+**Capital:** The capital city of the planet

-Leader: The leader, or political system of the planet
+**Leader:** The planet's leader or its political system

-Power Status: Every inhabited planet has a number from 1 - 6000000000 assigned to it, ordering its military power.
+**Power Status:** Each inhabited planet is assigned a military power ranking from 1 to 6,000,000,000.

-Army Size: Total size of army
+**Army Size:** Total count of military personnel

-- Interceptors: No. Interceptors
+- **Interceptors:** Number of interceptors
-- Battle Ships: No. Battle Ships (Includes Pocket Destroyers)
+- **Battle Ships:** Number of battle ships (includes pocket destroyers)
-- Darkfighters: No. Darkfighters (also includes Grey and Light Fighters)
+- **Darkfighters:** Number of dark fighters (includes grey and light fighters)
-- Ground Force Size: No. of foot soldiers
+- **Ground Force Size:** Total number of foot soldiers

-  Note: Rarer ship types are excluded
+*Note: Rarer ship types have been excluded.*

-Tech Level: How high the technology is, on a scale of 1-12, or military.
+**Tech Level:** A measure of technological advancement, rated on a scale of 1 to 12 for military capability:
-01. Stone age
+1. Stone Age
-02. Medieval age
+2. Medieval Age
-03. Earth, today
+3. Present-Day Earth
-04. Regular transports available around the system
+4. Regular transport available within the system
-05. Begin exploring deeper into the nearby systems
+5. Initial exploration of nearby systems
-06. Colonies in nearby systems and begin to venture deeper into their multiverse (Star Wars is at this level)
+6. Colonies established in nearby systems, exploring deeper into the multiverse (Star Wars is at this level)
-07. Have technology to leave their multiverse occasionally
+7. Technology to occasionally leave their multiverse
-08. Able to regularly leave the multiverse
+8. Capability to regularly exit the multiverse
-09. Begin to discover more dangerous, system destroying weaponry
+9. Development of more dangerous, system-destroying weaponry
-10. Ship range exceeds the distance from Recua to Computerland and back
+10. Ship range surpasses the distance from Recua to Computerland and back
-11.
+11. Second highest possible level
-12. Highest possible level
+12. Maximum tech level achievable

-Population: The number of inhabitants
+**Population:** Total number of inhabitants

-Atmosphere: The main gases the atmosphere consists of
+**Atmosphere:** Primary gases in the atmosphere

-General: General information
+**General:** Overview of pertinent information

-## Factions
+### Factions

-There are various factions among the multiverse.
-These abriviations will signify which faction the planet belongs to.
+Various factions exist within the multiverse.
+The following abbreviations represent the factions to which the planet belongs:

-- Rescueland Empire = R
+- **Rescueland Empire:** R

-- Rebel 10 = B
+- **Rebel 10:** B

-- Sepratists = S
+- **Separatists:** S

-- Independent = I
+- **Independent:** I

 # Core Systems